root-7325/PewPew-Server-Emulator/README.md

 # PewPew-Server-Emulator
 Written in Py using Bottle framework as RE practice.
 In future it'll be updating (maybe).

+It's supports both PewPew and PewPew2, difference only in game host.

 ## How to connect:
  - You should figure out this by yourself.